CryptoPascal31/pact-util-lib/docs/source/util-zk.rst

 point-G2
 ~~~~~~~~
-Represents the cordinates of a polynomial in the extended field(G2 fiels)
+Represents the cordinates of a polynomial in the extended field(G2 group)

 .. code:: lisp